 3.2 c) This section previously appeared as former section 3.3.
 It has been revised to eliminate specification of the square footage threshold, as it is assumed that all relevant thresholds will be set out in any Commission- and Town-approved Area Development Plan.

+Please note Section 3.2 from the previous checklist regarding Mixed Use Developments has been eliminated and replaced by 3.1.A (Please see above)

 3.3 d) Increased the 50+ seats threshold for restaurants to 80+, retaining the DRI hearing process.

+The Checklist Review Committee felt that B-1 infrastructure (parking and transportation) could support and towns could regulate restaurants of up to 79 seats on their own.

-3.3 e) Changed the restaurant seats threshold for Concurrence review from 0-50 to 50+.
+3.3 e) Changed the restaurant seats threshold for Concurrence review from 0-50 to 50+.for projects outside of the B-1 or B-2

+Previously, any restaurant outside of the B-1 had to be reviewed.
+This revision now only requires review of restaurants of 50 or more seats.
+The Checklist Review Committee felt that a food establishment under 50 seats would have a limited Island wide impact.

 Section 4.
 Residential Development